AllyYL/casestudy/src/projects/weave.md

 ## Context

 WEAVE is a blockchain startup in the fashion space, using NFTs to help brands visualize their supply chains through NFTs.
-I focused on **simplifying complex data into a clean, human-centered interface** that tells the story of a product’s journey—from seed to store.
+I focused on **simplifying complex data into a clean, human-centered interface** that tells the story of a product's journey—from seed to store.

 For the product demo, we prioritized **mission-critical features that could drive conversion and resonate with trend-aware early adopters**, while balancing the complexity of an experimental web3 concept.